 Read More From Soapboxie

 Reserves are the natural resources that with today's technology are able to be recovered at a profit.
 Oil reserves only cover oil that is discovered, confirmed, and able to be obtained economically.
 Reserves do not count oil that is:

-- Unable to be access with current technology
+- Unable to be accessed with current technology

-- On property that does not allow drilling (private land, national parts, and etc.)
+- On property that does not allow drilling (private land, national parks, and etc.)

 - Unable to be accessed without violating laws